-Oops.
-Above and beyond the aforementioned traits, we have one more reason why we admire these salted caramel and pretzel cookies.
+Sweetly salty.
+Crunchily tender.
+Unexpectedly familiar.
+Simply complex.
+Notice the juxtaposition of opposing forces at play here?
+That’s exactly why we’re more than a little dumbstruck by these salted caramel and pretzel cookies.
+They’re irresistible in an opposites-attract sorta way.
+And above and beyond the aforementioned traits, we have one more reason why we admire these salted caramel and pretzel cookies.
 It’s the fact that the malty saltiness of these cookies makes them a superb accompaniment to darker beers.
 We’re thinking anything from an amber on through a stout.
-(Natch, milk makes an acceptable accompaniment as well.)
-Care to add the results of your own studious sipping and curious crunching undertakings?
+(Natch, milk makes an acceptable accompaniment to these cookies as well.)
+Care to chime in with the results of your own studious sipping and curious crunching undertakings?
 Let us know in a comment below.–Renee Schettler Rossi

 Salted Caramel and Pretzel Cookies

 - Quick Glance